semgrep/semgrep-docs/docs/deployment/connect-scm.md

 You can only connect your Semgrep organization to the source code manager that you originally logged in with.
 If your organization uses both GitHub and GitLab to manage source code, log in with the source code manager that you would prefer to use to manage Semgrep org membership.
 You can still scan repositories from other sources.

-**For self-hosted SCMs**: perform the steps in tk-link

-:::note Connecting to GitHub
-Ensure you have sufficient permissions to install GitHub apps.
-Identify a GitHub organization admin or owner who has permissions to install or approve the app before proceeding.
+The process to connect a source code manager depends on whether your SCM tool is cloud-hosted by the service provider, hosted on-premise, or hosted as a single-tenant by the service provider.

+:::note Review necessary permissions
+Refer to the [<i class="fa-regular fa-file-lines"></i> Pre-deployment checklist](/deployment/deployment-checklist) to ensure you have permissions necessary to perform these steps.
 :::

+## Connect to cloud-hosted orgs

 To connect your SCM: